(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 Stupid.
 A seagull.
 How could you mistake a seagull for a phoenix?

-"Wishful thinking tends to do that, General," Tenkuka's voice comes from behind him, solemn and soft.
+"Wishful thinking tends to do that, General," Syena's voice comes from behind him, solemn and soft.
 "I saw it too, and I knew you would think that."

 He sighs and fights back the urge to bawl.
 Pressing his fingers into his closed eyes, he mutters, "This sort of thing happens an awful lot.
-Like whenever I see a white-haired woman with a similar hairstyle, I have to look twice because I think it's her."
+Like whenever I see a white-haired woman with a similar hairstyle, I have to look twice because I think it's her.
+Or when I hear a voice that sounds like hers, no matter how faintly, I whip my head in that direction, even though I logically know it can't be Karura."

 "Yes.
-It does.
-When my husband died I was the same.
-I saw him everywhere.
-Although," he can hear a smile in her voice, "his bird was a condor, and I found myself looking at geese, so I think you at least are a little more sensible."
+It does happen an awful lot.
+When my husband died I was the same, I saw him everywhere.
+Although," he can hear a smile in Syena's voice, "his bird was a condor, and I found myself looking at geese, so I think you at least are a little more sensible."

 Zouchouten laughs, because he can do nothing else, and it helps.
 He goes back inside, toasts the royal couple, and continues with his lonely life.